 - Select a winning vendor or a small number of finalists— You needn’t blindly pick the proposal with the highest score or the lowest price; if a number of vendors all look “about the same,” it’s perfectly reasonable to advance them all to final round bake-off.

 The Vendorful team knows that sourcing can be painful, but that it’s critically important to organizational success.
 That’s why we created RFP management software to streamline the RFP process.
 Do you know the right method for your organization?
-Check out our eBook to learn the Different Methods to Manage Your Sourcing and Procurement Process.
+Check out our eBook to learn the Different Methods to Manage Your Sourcing Process.